iamtalib13/sahayog/README.md

 - Added a client script for dynamic filtering.
 - Corrected a calculation in a custom report.
 - Moved a hardcoded string to constants.
+- Added a new page for custom reports.